-Example 3.
-A blue robot kicks the ball over the left sideline 2 meters into the yellow half of the field.
-The ball is replaced on the left throw-in line 1 meter into the yellow half of the field.
+Example 4.
+A blue robot at midfield kicks the ball over the left sideline 2 meters into the yellow half of the field.
+The ball is replaced on the left throw-in line 1 meter into the blue half of the field (one meter behind the robot).